 UHD Center for Teaching and Learning Excellence

-We present (in the order you'll most likely want to use them) suggestions on resources and services faculty should consult in preparation for moving to remote instruction due to campus closure as a result of COVID-19 protocols.
+We present (in the order you'll most likely want to use them) suggestions on resources and services faculty should consult in preparation for teaching courses in the online modality.

 Tipsheet: Faculty moving from face-to-face to teaching to remote instruction should start by reviewing and acting on the teaching suggestions in the Remote Instruction tipsheet.

 CTLE/TTLC Webinars: To continue an abbreviated introduction to the switch in teaching modalities, a number of two-hour web sessions are planned for the week of March 16.
 Faculty are strongly encouraged to register for and attend one.
 Each session will include one hour of tips and instructional best practices, including a demonstration of the kinds of content that administration has requested each faculty member prepare in Blackboard.
 After the first hour, attendees will be divided into breakout groups to address more specific questions on technology.
 These sessions are intended to be a general introduction to teaching remotely and a basic triage of beginning technology needs.
 Missed the webinar?
 A recording of the first half of one of the sessions is available.

 TTLC Training Sessions: Once a faculty member has identified a specific need for more assistance and training on a given UHD-supported technology, they are to register for and attend a TTLC-facilitated training session on those topics as listed at the TTLC training calendar.
 These are also delivered synchronously over the Internet.
 TTLC staff are available for 1:1 assistance as well.
 Contact them at email@example.com for more information on how to get individual assistance on a specific technology or task.